wp-graphql/wp-graphql/docs/submit-extension.md

 ## Enforcement and Maintenance

-1. **Ongoing Validation**: We will periodically review extensions for activity and compatibility.
-Extensions failing to meet criteria may be removed after attempts to contact the author.
+1. **Ongoing Validation**: We may periodically review extensions for activity and compatibility.
+Extensions failing to meet criteria may be removed, with or without notice of the author.
 2. **Community Reporting**: Users are encouraged to report issues or suggest the removal of extensions that no longer meet criteria.
 3. **Version Compatibility**: Future updates to WPGraphQL may require extensions to specify version compatibility headers.